-Here’s about how much you can expect to pay when you’re installing a ductless mini-split.
+Here’s about how much you can expect to pay when you’re buying a ductless mini-split.

 Estimated Cost for Mini-Split Installation

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.